hansonrobotics/HEAD/src/faceshift_puppeteering/README.md

 First part is the part which listens to the Faceshift Network streaming using the faceshift network interface by using specified IP and port and publishes them to the /blender_api/set_shape_keys.
 This is launched via

-    roslaunch faceshift_puppetering faceshift_puppetering.launch
+    roslaunch faceshift_puppetering faceshift_puppeteering.launch

 This runs on localhost on 33433 port.
 If there is no element is terminates.
 If one desires to listen to a remote faceshift instance.

-    roslaunch faceshift_puppetering faceshift_puppetering.launch IP:=ip_host Port:=port_num
+    roslaunch faceshift_puppetering faceshift_puppeteering.launch IP:=ip_host Port:=port_num

-This node is entirelly independent of the the type of shapekeys being sent from the faceshift.
+This node is entirely independent of the the type of shapekeys being sent from the faceshift.
 It just prints key value pair of the name of shapekey with it's value.